Hydrazer/yare.io/README.md

 # yare.io
 This is my code for yare.io!

-Starter code found in intro_code.js
+You can get started code here -> intro_code.js

-Working on code for each unit type
+Currently working on code for each unit type!